monishkumarv/jetbrains-commit-manager/README.md

    - All modified files appear in the default changelist
    - Unversioned files appear in the "Unversioned Files" section

-### Managing Changelists

-#### Create a New Changelist
+4. Create a New Changelist

-1. Run "JetBrains Commit Manager: Create Changelist"
+   - Run "JetBrains Commit Manager: Create Changelist"
-2. Enter a name (and optional description)
+   - Enter a name (and optional description)

-#### Move Files Between Changelists
+5. Move Files Between Changelists

    - **Drag & Drop**: Drag files from one changelist to another
    - **Context Menu**: Right-click a file → "Move File to Changelist"

-#### Delete a Changelist
+6. Delete a Changelist

    - Right-click a changelist → "Delete Changelist"
    - Files are moved to the default changelist

-### Committing Files

-#### Select Files for Commit
+7. Select Files for Commit

    - Click a file to toggle its selection (checkbox)
    - Use "Select All Files" or "Deselect All Files" for bulk operations

-#### Commit Selected Files
+8. Commit Selected Files

-**Status Bar (Recommended)**

-1. Select files in the tree
+   - Select files in the tree
-2. Click the status bar message input (📝) to enter your commit message
-3. Run "JetBrains Commit Manager: Commit from Status Bar" or click the status bar commit button
+   - Click the commit button from the status bar

-**Command Palette**

-1. Select files in the tree
-2. Run "JetBrains Commit Manager: Commit Selected Files" and enter your message

-### File Status Indicators

-- 🔄 **Modified**: Files that have been changed
-- ➕ **Added**: New files added to version control
-- 🗑️ **Deleted**: Files that have been removed
-- ❓ **Untracked**: New files not yet in version control
-- 🔄 **Renamed**: Files that have been renamed

 ## Commands